 Upon landing, images may be transferred from the Auk system to the host computer.
-With the camera powered on, connect the camera directly to a host computer with the Samba interface.
-Files can be dragged to and from the disk, and PixelWrench2 can be used to open the files directly.
+With the camera powered on, connect to Auk camera Wi-Fi hotspot, known as AUK0XXXX, where XXXX is the last four digits of the camera serial number.
+Then, connect via Samba by following the Accessing Images, Logs, Settings With Samba section.
+Files can be dragged to and from the disk this way, and PixelWrench2 can be used to open the files directly.